vincmgn/GAVE/README.md

 - The names of the artist or group members.

 > You can create a profile.
-> You can check on a map the location for the concerts of each group or artist.
+> You can also check on a map the location for the concerts of each group or artist.

 # Getting started
-> <Install> golang
+> To get the most out of the project you will have to install <a href="https://go.dev">golang</a>.

 # Built with
 The coding languages we used to create our website were: